Halloween Parties On A Budget

 This is by far one of the best Halloween budget ideas.
 Why buy stuff when you can make it?
 Unleash your inner craft queen (or king) and make your decorations instead of buying them.
 If you’ve got kids, they will love getting involved with making spooky Halloween props and games.
 Plus you get some quality family time together too!

 Shop at a cost effective store

 Choose where you get your Halloween supplies from wisely, because if you opt for a more pricey shop then your party costs can start to add up.
 Get thrifty and find a shop or supermarket that sells reasonably priced Halloween food and accessories.
-Find your nearest convenience store to grab everything you need for an epic party.
+Find your nearest SPAR to grab everything you need for an epic party.

 Pick a simple colour scheme

 Try and stick to two or three colours.
 Don’t go mad with multicolour decor, or you will end up having to buy more stuff.
 The standard black and orange works well, or even purple and orange – or if you’re feeling particularly devilish, why not try red and black?